jdtonkin/jdtonkin.github.io/index.md

 <!-- TEMPLATE:  <span style="color:#999">DATE</span> » **TITLE**-->

+<span style="color:#999">8 June 2018</span> » **Great week at SFS.** I recently attended the annual Society for Freshwater Science meeting in Detroit.
+I'm really excited by how well the two special sessions I co-led went.
+One was on "Emerging Approaches to Modeling Population and Community Dynamics in Fresh Waters" (co-leads: Albert Ruhi, Julian Olden and Dave Lytle) and the other was on "Dams, big data, and meta-analyses" (led by Erin Abernethy).
+Thanks to all the presenters and those that attended the sessions!

 <span style="color:#999">14 May 2018</span> » **Paper accepted in PeerJ.** Happy to have just had a paper accepted for publication in *PeerJ* looking at latitudinal variation in metacommunity structure in New Zealand stream invertebrates.
 More details soon.

 <span style="color:#999">12 May 2018</span> » **Off to NCEAS in Santa Barbara.** I'm heading to NCEAS (National Center for Ecological Analysis and Synthesis) in Santa Barbara for an exciting week of discussions on long-term metacommunity synthesis.